Elective home education - helpful approaches & resources for PDA

 - A note on learning to write – Notes on PDA

-- Helen's story - PDA in families and deciding to home educate *new case study*
+- Helen's story - PDA in families and deciding to home educate

-Other helpful home education blogs and groups (not PDA specific)
+Other helpful links (not PDA specific)

 - Happiness is here

 - In charge of their own lives - Naomi Fisher in SEN Magazine on how children with SEND can thrive with self-directed learning

 It isn’t necessary to invest lots of money in specific resources for home educating your child, there are lots of free resources available and it’s possible to use and adapt the things you already have around such as games, puzzles, technology, Apps the internet, places of interest, libraries, YouTube tutorials TV/films/music, arts and craft material, people etc.

 - Lots of free third party resources are listed on our Coronavirus support pages including

 - fun challenges

 - ebooks, news, audio books, virtual tours & online talks